wrusk/menu-quest/deliverables.md

 1. HTML and CSS for web rendering of Command Line Interface
 2. Controller which will maintain state and manage commands

    * List of Menu Items (full list)
    * List or revealed menu items (revealed pages)

 3. Page content

    * Home
    * About me
    * Thoughts on user interfaces and potential takeaways from this non-optimal experience
    * Technical Notes about the project
    * Other projects

+4. Inventory Items

+   * Broken Visitor Counter
+   * Marquee
+   * Animated Background Image
+   * Broken Image
+   * Torch
+   * Shovel
+   * Site Map

 Page Content
 ------------